harness/developer-hub/release-notes/harness-platform.md

 ### What's new

-This release introduces a dedicated release note page for Harness Delegate &mdash; SaaS.
+This release introduces a dedicated release notes page for Harness Delegate &mdash; SaaS.
 You can find release notes for the NextGen delegate at [Delegate](/release-notes/delegate).

 ### Early access